Posts

 Image

-"You influence the world by what you say and do at events." — A sentiment that captures the power, promise, and paradox of the events industry in the age of sustainability.
+"You influence the world by what you say and do at events."
+A sentiment that captures the power, promise, and paradox of the events industry in the age of sustainability.
 From climate pledges to zero-waste promises, organisers around the world increasingly label their events as "green."
 But are these events genuinely contributing to environmental sustainability, or simply indulging in greenwashing to appeal to a more eco-conscious audience?
 This blog critically examines the legitimacy and limitations of so-called "green events" in the contemporary events industry.
 Using academic insights and real-world examples, it argues that greenwashing is not merely a marketing issue but a systemic risk that undermines the credibility and impact of sustainability efforts.
 Understanding the Promise: What are Green Events?
-"Green events" are broadly defined as those which aim to reduce negative environmental impacts through sustainable planning, operations, a...
+Green events are broadly defined as those which aim to reduce negative environmental impacts through sustainable planning, operations, and logistics (...